-Deliver value faster.
+Delivery Agility: Deliver value faster.
 Start by building a strong yet nimble core of delivery.
-Again, it doesn't matter how good your strategy is if you can't execute on it.
+Again, it does not matter how good your strategy is if you cannot execute on it.

-STEP 1: Enterprise scale agile and lean thinking
+STEP 1: Enterprise Scale Agile and Lean Thinking

 This first step is all about executing and delivering rapidly on your strategy.
-Get your software and IT teams finishing their applications-with quality-as quickly as possible.
-Here's how: Adopt an enterprise scale agile framework to benefit from what hundreds of organizations have learned about delivering rapidly via agile delivery groups.
+Get your software and IT teams finishing their applications, with quality, as quickly as possible.
+Here is how: Adopt an enterprise scale agile framework so that you can benefit from what hundreds of organizations have learned about delivering rapidly with agile delivery groups.
 Build stable agile teams and delivery groups, and get people thinking about delivering to shared outcomes.
 Hold your first big room agile release planning sessions (learn by doing) to begin your new, regular practices of high-trust mindset and raising and mitigating risks together.
-Repeatedly encourage limiting WiP at all levels.
-Measure three types of success metrics: adoption, operational and impact.
-Your adoption metrics need to be very focused on value streams and percent of investment, plus behavioral metrics on the specifics of what teams are doing.
+Repeatedly encourage people to limit WiP at all levels.

+Measure three types of success metrics: adoption metrics, operational metrics, and impact metrics.
+You need your adoption metrics to be very focused on value streams and percent of investment, plus behavioral metrics on the specifics of what teams are doing.
 Note that measuring adoption should disappear in time.
 As part of this, make sure to evaluate employee engagement.
 Provide collaboration software that encourages full-value-stream thinking.
-And use agile management software that gives all teams visibility into all WiP-not just theirs, everyone's.
+And use agile management software that gives all teams visibility into all WiP, not just theirs, everyone's.
 Include relentless improvement practices in every team's charter.

-STEP 2: Agile planning, work sequencing and DevOps
+STEP 2: Agile Planning, Work Sequencing and DevOps

 Choose the most valuable, smallest pieces of work to deliver rapidly to your customers.
 Think carefully about planning the sequence of work and deploying that work more consistently.
 Demonstrate limiting WiP across development and operations teams.
 Account and buffer for unplanned work.
-Provide software support to show the flow of work from application/product and architectural decisions all the way through to deployment in production in various feature-toggled stages-and planned as well as unplanned work for all teams.
+Provide software support to show the flow of work from decisions about application/product and decisions about architecture all the way through to deployment in production.
+You also want to provide software support for various feature-toggled stages in production, and planned as well as unplanned work for all teams.
 Include operations, architecture, security, compliance and analytics team members in your delivery groups and in your big room agile release planning sessions.
 Give all of these teams visibility into each other's WiP, as well as to feedback from each stakeholder and customer session.

-Measure Net Promoter Score and the number of releases delivered to customers per year.
+Measure the Net Promoter Score and the number of releases delivered to customers each year.

-Portfolio agility

-Optimize for business value: Connect strategy to execution.
+Portfolio Agility: Optimize for business value.
+Connect strategy to execution.

-STEP 3: Agile portfolio management
+STEP 3: Agile Portfolio Management

 Within a value stream, consider the end-to-end cycle: from the moment you think about doing something; to the decision to proceed; to funding and allocating the right teams; to moving it through the development organization, deploying it to customers and implementing it throughout the business.
 Respect and leverage the very tight connection between the implementation organization and the business need.
-Encourage the flow of incomplete data and roughly right plans to stable delivery groups.
-Eliminate the expectation of exact requirements combined with a set budget to deliver the whole set of exact requirements-and of individual resources time-sliced among multiple projects.
+Encourage the flow of incomplete data and roughly-right plans to stable delivery groups.
+Eliminate the expectation of exact requirements combined with a set budget to deliver the whole set of exact requirements, and individual resources time-sliced among multiple projects.

 Support portfolio agility with software that allows you to look at potential allocations of work to stable teams based on real capacity and expertise.
-So you can compare options to spot the ones that deliver the most customer value to market most quickly.
+Compare options in order to spot the ones that deliver the most customer value to market most quickly.